pyldin601-legacy/php-funky/readme.md

 }
 ```

-Depending on the `PDO` documentation, method `fetch` fetches the row from a result set or returns `FALSE` on failure or empty result set.
+Depending on the `PDO` documentation, method `fetch` in our case fetches the row from a result set or returns `FALSE` on empty result set.
 It means that we must check result of `find` method and keep in mind that result `FALSE` means that user with the specified `$id` not found:

 ```php